Don’t think you can complete a relaxing, Rome to Amalfi Coast day trip and return in one day? Well you can – by train, automobile and boat.

 So where is the Amalfi Coast?
 And how far is the Amalfi Coast from Rome?
 Amalfi is 170 miles (275km) south west of Rome, or about three and half hours driving.

-Highlights of the Rome to Amalfi Coast Day Trip
+Highlights of a Day Trip to Amalfi Coast from Rome

 Italy’s High-Speed Trains Make a Rome to Amalfi Coast Day Trip Feasible